 Other big hits at the St. James were Panama Hattie (1941), with music and lyrics by Cole Porter (opened at the 46th Street Theater); Flower Drum Song (1958-60), with scenic production by Oliver Smith, and costume design by Irene Sharaff; Barnum (1980) by Mark Bramble, with lyrics by Michael Stewart; My One and Only (1983-85), with staging and choreography by Tommy Tune and Thommie Walsh (Best Choreography Tony Award), with Tune (Best Actor in a Musical Tony Award); Gypsy (revival, 1989-91) by Arthur Laurents, with lyrics by Stephen Sondheim (Best Revival Tony Award); and A Funny Thing Happened on the Way to the Forum (revival, 1996-98), with music and lyrics by Stephen Sondheim, and with actor Nathan Lane (Best Actor in a Musical Tony Award).

 Productions by LGBT creators at the St. James also included Thumbs Up!
-(1934-35 ), with scenic and costume design by Raoul Pene Du Bois and others; Hamlet (revival, 1936-37), staged by Guthrie McClintic, with actors John Gielgud, Judith Anderson, and Harry Andrews (opened at the Empire Theater); Pal Joey (1941), with lyrics by Lorenz Hart, and with actor Van Johnson (opened at the Barrymore Theater); Sunny River (1941-42), with costume design by Irene Sharaff; Peter Pan (1950), with music and lyrics by Leonard Bernstein, and with actors Jean Arthur and Boris Karloff (opened at the Imperial Theater); Becket (1960), with scenic design by Oliver Smith (Best Scenic Design Tony Award), and with actor Laurence Olivier; Do Re Mi (1960-61), with costume design by Irene Sharaff; Subways Are for Sleeping (1961-62), with costume design by Freddy Wittop; A Streetcar Named Desire (revival, 1973) by Tennessee Williams; My Fair Lady (revival, 1976), with production design by Oliver Smith, and costume design by Cecil Beaton, also with George Rose (Best Actor in a Musical Tony Award); On the Twentieth Century (1978-79), with costume design by Florence Klotz; The 1940’s Radio Hour (1979-80), The Civil War (1999), and Swing!
+(1934-35 ), with scenic and costume design by Raoul Pene Du Bois and others; Hamlet (revival, 1936-37), staged by Guthrie McClintic, with actors John Gielgud, Judith Anderson, and Harry Andrews (opened at the Empire Theater); Pal Joey (1941), with lyrics by Lorenz Hart, and with actor Van Johnson (opened at the Barrymore Theater); Sunny River (1941-42), with costume design by Irene Sharaff; Peter Pan (1950), with music and lyrics by Leonard Bernstein, and with actors Jean Arthur and Boris Karloff (opened at the Imperial Theater); Becket (1960), with scenic design by Oliver Smith (Best Scenic Design Tony Award), and with actor Laurence Olivier; Do Re Mi (1960-61), with costume design by Irene Sharaff; Subways Are for Sleeping (1961-62), with costume design by Freddy Wittop; A Streetcar Named Desire (revival, 1973) by Tennessee Williams; My Fair Lady (revival, 1976), with production design by Oliver Smith, and costume design by Cecil Beaton, with W. Robert LaVine as special costume assistant, and also with George Rose (Best Actor in a Musical Tony Award); On the Twentieth Century (1978-79), with costume design by Florence Klotz; The 1940’s Radio Hour (1979-80), The Civil War (1999), and Swing!
 (1999-2001), with costume design by William Ivey Long; Filumena (1980), a production by Franco Zeffirelli, directed by Laurence Olivier; Jerry’s Girls (1985-86), with music and lyrics by Jerry Herman, and costume design by Florence Klotz; and High Society (1998), with music and lyrics by Cole Porter.